-The Best Gift Ideas for Three Year Old Girls in 2022
+The Best Gift Ideas for Three-Year-Old Girls in 2022

 These presents can help little girls reach their three-year-old developmental milestones while having tons of fun.

 DISCLOSURE: This post may contain affiliate links to products and services.
 If you click through these links and make a purchase, I may make a small commission.
 You can read my Disclaimer Policy for more information.

 My daughter can’t yet replicate the pictures on her own but with guidance, she can find the different pieces and tries to place them on the board where they belong by looking at the picture.
 It’s also great for color and shape recognition.

-This is a great game to help your three year old practice counting.
-It’s a cooperative game (no one wins or loses) that encourages turn taking which is a necessary skill for kids to learn at this age.
+This is a great game to help your three-year-old practice counting.
+It’s a cooperative game (no one wins or loses) that encourages turn-taking which is a necessary skill for kids to learn at this age.

 Farms aren’t your thing?
-Peaceable Kingdom has a large selection of other different themed board games geared toward young kids.
+Peaceable Kingdom has a large selection of different themed board games geared toward young kids.

 Three-year-olds are active little people.
 They are also learning a lot of new physical skills.
 A scooter is a great way to help your three-year-old work on gross motor skills and practice balance and coordination.

-Three-year-olds are beginning to develop many hand and finger skills as they work on reaching fine motor milestones.
+Three-year-olds are beginning to develop hand and finger skills as they work on reaching fine motor milestones.
 They will start to copy circle and square shapes and trace some letters.